ManoPriya2801/Dust-Smoke-Sensor-Project-/README.md

-# Dust-Smoke-Sensor-Project-
-This is the code for the project "Smart Stabilizer for air conditioners".
-It uses sensors to detect voltage fluctuations, dust density, and smoke presence, alerting the user via LEDs, an LCD display, and a buzzer.
-The system helps prevent overcurrent, overheating, and air quality issues, ensuring the AC operates efficiently and safely.

 # Dust & Smoke Sensor Project

 This Arduino project monitors dust density, smoke levels, and current consumption.
 It uses the GP2Y1014AU0F dust sensor, MQ-6 gas sensor, and a current sensor.